Christopher Colles: Later years

-During the War of 1812 Colles established and supervised an optical telegraph system to keep New York City protected from British Attacks.
+During the War of 1812, Colles established and supervised an optical telegraph system to keep New York City protected from British Attacks.
 It was perhaps the second telegraph system established in the United States, and the first in New York City.
 He was commissioned a Captain in the New York Militia.

 Colles spent his last years in New York City, where he proposed one last scheme: a semaphore telegraph system to be strung along the Atlantic seaboard from Passamaquoddy Bay (Maine) to New Orleans.
-He did manage to erect a small system between Sandy Hook, New Jersey and New York City, which was used for a time to send word to the city of incoming ships.
+He did manage to erect a small system between Sandy Hook, New Jersey, and New York City, which was used for a time to send word to the city of incoming ships.
 Earlier in his career, in 1784, Colles had constructed a solar microscope and offered public displays of insects and other minute phenomena as seen on a microscopic level.
-In 1815, he collected and published his observations in a pamphlet entitled the An Account of the Astonishing Beauties and Operations of Nature.
+In 1815, he collected and published his observations in a pamphlet entitled An Account of the Astonishing Beauties and Operations of Nature.
 But his career was at an end.
-In 1816, his friend and sometime benefactor, John Pintard, offered him a post as custodian of the old almshouse building which was to house various New York scientific and arts institutions.
+In 1816, his friend and sometime benefactor, John Pintard, offered him a post as custodian of the old almshouse building, which was to house various New York scientific and artistic institutions.
 Colles was in this position only a few months before he died in 1816.
-He was buried at St. Paul Church, in New York City, in an unmarked grave.
+He was buried at St. Paul Church in New York City in an unmarked grave.

 Legacy

-What is known of Colles comes mostly through reminiscences of friends and rivals, through scattered tributes to his ideas over the years; and not least through his many pamphlets, which were always detailed, sometimes plaintive, occasionally poetic and prophetic.
-He figures as a technology pioneer in America, someone who was there at the beginning of several historical tides in American engineering history—of canal building, of cartography, and of water systems—though his lack of success relegated him to historical obscurity.
+What is known of Colles comes mostly through reminiscences of friends and rivals, through scattered tributes to his ideas over the years, and not least through his many pamphlets, which were always detailed, sometimes plaintive, occasionally poetic and prophetic.
+He figures as a technology pioneer in America, someone who was there at the beginning of several historical tides in American engineering history—canal building, cartography, and water systems—though his lack of success relegated him to historical obscurity.
 His lack of success has been attributed to Colles's being "one of those gifted men whose misfortune consists in being ahead of their times," and to the difficulties of being so ambitious in so young and unestablished a country: "[Colles] was urban in an agrarian age, and an inventor, geographer, and engineer before there were many."
 Colles himself attributed failure to bad luck.
-In a rueful self-assessment he made to his friend and earliest biographer, John Wakefield Francis, Colles allowed that "Had I been brought up a hatter, people would have come into the world without heads."
+In a rueful self-assessment he made to his friend, and earliest biographer, John Wakefield Francis, Colles allowed that "Had I been brought up a hatter, people would have come into the world without heads."